Summary

 The 162km route is best visualized in three parts:

-3. The three valleys on your return are not evenly spaced out.
+iii.
+The three valleys on your return are not evenly spaced out.
 The Colne and Holme are two sister valleys nestled together.
-After the Colne Valley you have a long and flowing section on three different but connected canal towpaths.
+After the Colne Valley you have a long and flowing section on the valley floor using three different but connected canal towpaths.
 At first this is the Huddersfield Narrow Canal, then the Huddersfield Broad Canal and finally the Calder and Hebble Navigation.
 In total you have 24km of easy riding on these canal towpaths (a bell on your handlebars is a good idea) before you get to the final valley which is Luddenden.

 6. Your Bike